The international break continues on Sunday but don’t bash your head against the wall just yet – we might actually see some goal-mouth action.

 Carlos Queiroz led Portugal into the 2010 World Cup in South Africa.
 Once again, Portugal lost their first knockout match, losing 1-0 to Spain in the last 16.
 After the tournament, Simao, Paulo Ferreira, Miguel and Tiago all retired from international soccer.

 Portugal were thrashed 4-0 by Germany in their first game of the 2014 World Cup.
 They were unable to recover sufficiently in their next two fixtures, drawing 2-2 with the USA and winning 2-1 against Ghana, crashing out in the group stages.

 Portugal and the 2016 European Championships

 Santos and his side went to extra time again in the last eight, but this time overcame a dogged Poland side 5-3 on penalties to set up a tie with surprise semi-finalists, Wales.
-Remarkably, Portugal's 2-0 win against Wales in the semis, courtesy of two goals in four minutes from Cristiano Ronaldo and Nani respectively, was the first game they had won inside 90 minutes at the entire tournament at the sixth attempt - and it was to get through to the final.

 Legends of the Selecao

-Eusebio was a crucial player not only because of his incredible achievements on the field of play, but because he paved the way for his fellow African footballers to star in Europe.
+Eusebio was a crucial player not only because of his incredible achievements on the field of play, but because he paved the way for his fellow African players to star in Europe.
 He passed away in January 2014 and was mourned across the world.

 Cristiano Ronaldo is arguably the most iconic Portuguese footballer ever and the Euro 2016 triumph was notable partially because he was able to get his hands on a major international prize before Argentina's Lionel Messi, his main rival for accolades in his generation.